xOsmiumx/TSIC-Resources/index.md

 **EDDB.io**
 - [EDDB](https://eddb.io/) is a database that displays info about systems, stations, factions, commodities, bodies, and trading routes.

+**Elite Outfitters**
+- [Elite Outfitters](https://www.reddit.com/r/eliteoutfitters/) is a Reddit community designed to assist CMDRs in getting feedback and help with their ship loadouts.

 ## Trident's Recommended Builds: